German Empire (1848–1849): State power, territory and people

 The Frankfurt Assembly saw itself as the German national legislature, as made explicit in the Imperial Law concerning the declaration of the imperial laws and the decrees of the provisional Central Power, from 27 September 1848.
 It issued laws earlier, such as the law of 14 June that created the Imperial Fleet.
 Maybe the most notable law declared the highly acclaimed Basic Rights of the German People, 27 December 1848.

 The Central Power or Central Government consisted of the Imperial Regent, Archduke John, and the ministers he appointed.
-He usually appointed those politicians that had the support of the Frankfurt Parliament, at least until May 1849.
+He usually appointed those politicians who had the support of the Frankfurt Parliament, at least until May 1849.
 One of the ministers, the Prussian general Eduard von Peucker, was charged with the federal troops and federal fortifications of the German Confederation.
-The Central Government had not much to govern, as the administration remained in the hands of the single states.
+The Central Government had not much to govern, as the administration remained in the hands of the individual states.
 But in February 1849, 105 people worked for the Central Government (in comparison to the 10 for the Federal Convention).

 The Frankfurt Parliament assumed in general that the territory of the German Confederation was also the territory of the new state.
 Someone was a German if he was a subject of one of the German states within the German Empire (§ 131, Frankfurt Constitution).
 Additionally, it discussed the future of other territories where Germans lived.
 The members of parliament sometimes referred to the German language spoken in a territory, sometimes to historical rights, sometimes to military considerations (for example, one of the arguments given against countenancing an independent Polish state was that it would be too weak to serve as a buffer state against Russia).
 One of the most disputed territories was Schleswig.